SS Alk: Description

 The ship was built in 1924 by Neptun AG.

 The ship was 221 ft 4 in long, with a beam of 34 ft 9 in and a depth of 11 ft 2 in.
 The ship had a GRT of 1,175 and a NRT of 612.

 The ship was propelled by a triple expansion steam engine, which had cylinders of 17+9/16 in, 29+9/16 in and 47+1/8 in diameter by 31+1/2 in stroke.
 The engine was built by Neptun.

 History

 Alk was built for Roland Linie AG, Bremen.
 Her port of registry was Bremen and she was allocated the Code Letters QLWM.
 By 1926, Norddeutscher Lloyd had taken over Roland Linie.
 In 1933, Alk was transferred to Argo Reederei AG, Bremen.
 In 1934, her Code Letters were changed to DOMF.
 In 1936, the company changed its name to Argo Reederei Richard Adler & Co.

 In May 1945, Alk was seized by the Allies at Brunsbüttel.
 She was passed to the MoWT and renamed Empire Contest.
 Her port of registry was changed to London.
 The Code Letters GQXW and United Kingdom Official Number 180747 were allocated.
 She was placed under the management of W A Wilson Ltd.

 In 1946, Empire Contesnt was transferred to the Soviet Government and was renamed Vereshyagin.
-Her port of registry was changed to Archangelsk.
+Her port of registry was changed to Arkhangelsk.
 She served until c1960, when she was deleted from shipping registers.